prometheus/compliance/promql/README.md

 Note that some of the vendor-specific configuration files require you to replace certain placeholder values for endpoints and credentials before using them.

+## Testing your implementation for compliance

+We encourage projects and vendors to test their implementations for PromQL compliance.
+To do this, follow these steps:

+1. Check out this repository: `git clone git@github.com:prometheus/compliance`.
+2. Change into the repo's `promql` directory: `cd compliance/promql`.
+3. Either edit the appropriate `test-<vendor>.yml` file for your project or service or create a new test target configuration file to be able to query from both your reference Prometheus server and your PromQL-compatible datasource.
+4. Edit `prometheus-test-data.yml` to either add a `remote_write` section for your system or make any other adjustments that are necessary to enable propagation of the scraped data to your system (e.g. adding external labels for Thanos).
+5. Run a reference Prometheus server that ingests the expected test data (we assume that you have Prometheus installed): `prometheus --config.file=prometheus-test-data.yml`.
+6. Wait for at least one hour for sufficient test data to be ingested into both the reference Prometheus server and the system to be tested.
+7. Build the tester tool: `go build ./cmd/promql-compliance-tester`.
+8. Run the tester tool (replacing `<vendor>` as appropriate): `./promql-compliance-tester -config-file=promql-test-queries.yml -config-file=test-<vendor>.yml`.

+If the tool reports a test score of 100% without any cross-cutting query tweaks, your implementation is PromQL-compliant.

 ## Contributing

 It's still early days for the PromQL Compliance Tester.
 In particular, we would love to add and improve the following points: